meredori/arc-companion/README.md

 > **Heads up:** When rendering those assets in Svelte components, resolve the stored path through
 > `$app/paths`’ `base` helper (e.g. ```${base}${url}```) so prerendering in CI finds the images when the
 > site is deployed under a subdirectory (GitHub Pages).

+## Data attribution

+This project ships with game data sourced from the [RaidTheory/arcraiders-data](https://github.com/RaidTheory/arcraiders-data) repository (also used by [arctracker.io](https://arctracker.io)).
+If you reuse these JSON exports elsewhere, please attribute the data by linking back to the upstream repository and consider including a link to arctracker.io as well.

 ## TailwindCSS usage